-Communication Design (ARDS) Gaming and Animation (ARDS) Interior Design (ARDS) Photography (ARDS)
+Communication Design (ARTS) Gaming and Animation (ARTS) Interior Design (ARTS)

 B.A.
-Degree in Gaming and Animation B.A.
+Degree in Gaming and Animation

+B.A.
 Degree in Visual Art, Art Concentration

 B.A.
 Degree in Visual Art, Communication Design Concentration

-B.A.
-Degree in Visual Art, Photography Concentration

 B.F.A.
 Degree in Art

 B.F.A.
 Degree in Communication Design, Gaming and Animation

 B.F.A.
-Degree in Communication Design, Illustration
+Degree in Communication Design, Illustration B.F.A.

-B.F.A.
 Degree in Communication Design, Marketing/Management